Gradient descent provably escapes saddle points in the training of shallow ReLU networks: Introduction

-Another (more restrictive) assumption implicitly used in the above argument is that $f'(0)$ is non-degenerate.
+A restrictive assumption implicitly used in the above argument is that $f'(0)$ is non-degenerate.
 Indeed, if $f'(0)$ is degenerate, then, for $x$ in the kernel of $f'(0)$, nothing can be said about $f(x)$ without considering second-order terms.
 In \cite{DaskPan2018,LeeSimJorRecht2016,LeePanPilSimJorRecht2019,ONeillWright2019,PanPil2017}, this non-degeneracy assumption is guaranteed to hold by requiring $\nabla\Loss$ to be globally Lipschitz continuous.
 Then, $I - \stepsize \nabla^2\Loss(0)$ cannot be degenerate for sufficiently small $\stepsize$ compared to the Lipschitz constant.\footnote{We remark that local Lipschitz continuity at the origin is sufficient to guarantee that $I-\stepsize\nabla^2\Loss(0)$ is non-degenerate for small $\stepsize$.
 But we want to study many saddle points in an unbounded set simultaneously, and $\stepsize$ would depend on the local Lipschitz constant around each of those saddle points.
-Therefore, to guarantee $\stepsize \ne 0$, we would need a uniform upper bound on these local Lipschitz constants, which essentially amounts to a global bound.} But global Lipschitz continuity of $\nabla\Loss$ is a strong assumption and does not hold in the aforementioned framework of ReLU networks (nor for networks with other activation functions).
+Therefore, to guarantee $\stepsize \ne 0$, we would need a uniform upper bound on these local Lipschitz constants, which essentially amounts to a global bound.} But global Lipschitz continuity of $\nabla\Loss$ is a strong assumption and does not hold in many machine learning frameworks.
 In conclusion, one of the main difficulties on the side of the dynamical systems theory is to provide a variant of the center-stable manifold theorem that works even if $f'(0)$ is degenerate.
-To this end, we extend a result of \cite{PanPilWang2019}, which we present in \cref{intro_center_manifold_thrm}.
+To this end, we extend a result of \cite{PanPilWang2019}, which we present in Theorem \ref{intro_center_manifold_thrm}.
 Therein, observe that $f'(x)$ need only be non-degenerate almost everywhere but not necessarily at the saddle points $x \in \SetSaddle$ of interest.

 \begin{theorem} Let $d \in \N$, let $\norm{\cdot} \colon \R^d \rightarrow \R$ be the standard norm on $\R^d$, let $f \colon \R^d \rightarrow \R^d$ be a function, let $(X^x_n)_{(n,x) \in \N_0 \times \R^d} \subseteq \R^d$ be given by $X^x_0 = x$ and $X^x_{n+1} = f(X^x_n)$, let $V \subseteq U \subseteq \R^d$ be open sets, assume that $\R^d \backslash V$ has Lebesgue measure zero, assume $f|_U \in C^1(U,\R^d)$, assume that $U \ni x \mapsto f'(x) \in \R^{d \times d}$ is locally Lipschitz continuous, assume for all $x \in V$ that $\det(f'(x)) \ne 0$, let $\SetSaddle \subseteq \{x \in U \colon f(x)=x\}$, and assume for all $x \in \SetSaddle$ that the matrix $f'(x)$ is symmetric and has an eigenvalue whose absolute value is strictly greater than 1.
 Then, the set $\{ x \in \R^d \colon ( \exists\, y \in \SetSaddle \colon \limsup_{n \rightarrow \infty} \norm{X^x_n-y} = 0 ) \}$ has Lebesgue measure zero. \end{theorem}